Pastor & Staff

 Lee Thornton has been involved in the field of education for more than seventeen years, teaching and inspiring children from preschool through high school.
 She has also been a youth leader for many years and enjoys leading students of all ages in mission work.
 Lee and her husband, Alan, have two college-aged children, Bryce and Alyssa.
 Lee graduated with honors in 1986 from Loyola University of Maryland with a Bachelor of Arts degree in Political Science.
 She served as an Airborne Personnel Officer in the United States Army.
 Lee is a Certified teacher for grades K-6 in the state of North Carolina.
 She was awarded the “Teacher of the Year” at Calvary Christian Academy in Ormond Beach, Florida for 2013-2014.
 She is a member of the Palm Coast Chapter of the Military Officers Association of America and is a member of the Captain James Ormond Chapter of the National Society of the Daughters of the American Revolution (NSDAR).
 Board Member of the Captain James Ormond Chapter of NSDAR.

 Glenn joined the PCUMC staff in August 2016.
 He has spent his entire life serving the Lord in and through music.
 He recently relocated from Michigan to Palm Coast Florida to become part of the PCUMC Family!
 He is an experienced contemporary worship leader having served many churches in the mid-Michigan and Nashville, TN areas.
-Glenn is married to his incredibly talented wife Kristen and they have 7 children between them!
 In his former life Glenn was the Director of Operations for the Gospel Music Association in Nashville, TN.
 Glenn spent nearly 10 years working in the music industry and played an instrumental part in what was then the only Christian Music Training School of its kind, Doulos Training Schools.
 He later took that experience to the GMA to help them launch the Academy of Gospel Music Arts which is now a part of Christian Artists’ Seminar in the Rockies.
 Some of you might know the winners of the very first Academy of Gospel Music Arts….Jars of Clay!
 Doulos Training Schools began when it’s founder Russ Hollingsworth dreamed of bringing together experts in the Christian music industry to provide networking and training opportunities for aspiring Christian musicians.
 Many Nashville Christian artists at the time supported the school.
 Artists like Steve Camp, Kim Boyce, Paul Smith of the Imperials and even Steven Curtis Chapman!
 Glenn is also a Nashville Recording Artist with 2 solo album projects to his name.
 Glenn’s passion is leading people in authentic worship, to the throne room of grace, where they can get lost in the presence of God and leave whatever stresses, concerns or doubts they might have at the feet of Jesus.

 Tawn B. Thomas resides in Daytona Beach, Florida with his wife and two year old son.
 He received his Bachelor of Arts degree in Music Education at Bethune-Cookman University.
 His research thesis (A Study of Historical Style and Its Effect on the Interpretation of Choral Music) was published in the 1998 Bethune-Cookman College Undergraduate Research Journal (Volume 3).
 Tawn received his Masters of Music Education degree in Choral Music Education from Florida State University, where he studied choral conducting under the direction of Rodney Eichenberger.
 He has taught in Florida's public school system for eight years and recently ended in his sixth year as Choral Director of Deltona High School in Deltona, Florida.
 His choirs have consistently received superior ratings at district and state choral festivals.
 They were also invited to represent the State of Florida in Washington at the 2003 American Music Salute and were invited to perform with the Florida Youth Chorale at Carnegie Hall.
 He is an active member of several music organizations; including, The Florida Vocal Association, Florida Music Educators Association, American Choral Directors Association, and the American Society of Composers, Authors and Publishers.
 He is an active choral arranger, clinician, and adjudicator.
 He sang with the Bel Canto Singers Community Choir for three years under the direction of Judson Rogers.
 His arrangement of Get on Board Little Children was performed by the Bel Canto singers at the Salute to American Music festival in Austria and Prague, Czech Republic.
 In 2004 he served as chairman for the Volusia County All-County Festivals.
 He actively serves as a clinician for several middle school choirs.
 Mr. Thomas is recognized and honored for his contributions as an educator in the 2004-2005, Ninth Edition of Who's Who Among America's Teachers, and was nominated to appear in the 2006-2007 addition, Prior to Palm Coast United Methodist Church Tawn served as choir director at the First United Methodist Church in Bunnel.